 Invest in a good sunscreen

 I use a sunscreen with SPF 50 every day and my current choice is Elizabeth Arden Prevage City Smart.
 It’s a broad spectrum mineral sunscreen so it blocks out both UVA and UVB rays with a combination of zinc and titanium dioxide.
-It’s currently available on Amazon for £55.
-I wrote about this product in my 5 Top Amazon Beauty Buys.

 2. Women Who Age Slowly Strive to Breathe Cleaner Air